Helping A Friend In Distress

 You’re concerned about a friend, roommate or family member and wondering what you can do to help.

-- Consult with university resources including the Counseling Center
+- Consult with Towson University resources (like the Counseling Center!)

 - Listen and be supportive